Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Experiments and Results

 \subsection{Leveraging augmented data}

-Sentence splitting is done on both sides of train and valid sets.
-Test sentences are split, segmented by the model and then concatenated, ensuring a genuine evaluation outcome.
+Sentence splitting is done on both sides of the training and validation sets.
+Test sentences are split, segmented by the model, and then concatenated, ensuring a consistent evaluation outcome.
 This leads to a better F1 of 97.1\%, thanks to a 3-fold increase in data size to 257k for MSR.

-We adopt the segmental language model \citep{sun-deng-2018-unsupervised} for unsupervised segmentation.\footnote{Code and released models: \href{https://github.com/edward-sun/slm}{github.com/edward-sun/slm}.} We download their MSR model optimised on the task's train, valid and test sets with a maximum word length 4, but only apply it on our train set to get augmented data.
-In this way, no external data is introduced.
+We employ the segmental language model \citep{sun-deng-2018-unsupervised} for unsupervised segmentation.\footnote{Their code and released models: \href{https://github.com/edward-sun/slm}{github.com/edward-sun/slm}.} We used the MSR model optimized on the training, validation, and test sets with a maximum word length of 4.
+Since the system is fully unsupervised, it is fair to include the test set; yet we only apply it to our training split to generate augmented data.
+In this way, no external resource is introduced.
 While transfer learning brings no gain, sentence-level weighting lifts the overall score to 97.3\%, as shown in Table~\ref{tab:internal-results}.
-The best sentence weight is 40 for MSR, with details reported in Table~\ref{tab:sentence-weighting} in Appendix~\ref{sec:appendix-weight-tuning}.
+We see that the cost on the validation set improves, and then degrades as sentence weight gets larger; the best sentence weight is determined to be 40 for MSR.
+The detailed weight selection process is described in Table~\ref{tab:sentence-weighting}.